 Once an independent town, the riverside neighborhood retains its quirky free spirit.

-Though Sellwood became part of Portland in 1893, the area, now known as Sellwood-Moreland, still has a charm of its own.
-It's home to a teahouse in a caboose, a puppet museum, and other quaint delights.
-Here are five things to see in the neighborhood that we love:
+Though the town of Sellwood officially became part of Portland in 1893, Sellwood and its neighboring district, Westmoreland, still have a charm all their own.
+The area, known as Sellwood-Moreland, is home to a teahouse in a caboose, a puppet museum, and other quaint delights.
+Here are five of our favorite neighborhood spots:

 3. Think the Sellwood branch of Tea Chai Té looks straight out of Portlandia?
 You're right: The cozy teahouse, tucked in a Seattle Pacific Railroad car, has often cameoed on the offbeat comedy.
 Peruse the tea wall, where cubbies hold more than 120 varietals, from the spiced Be Swell blend to the honeysuckle-scented coconut oolong.
 Then curl up with your cup on a crushed-velvet couch in the tea hall, or sit outside on the patio.